-Apart from its famous colorful gardens, the Flower Fields in southern California allure with their Sweet Pea Maze and historic poinsettia display.
+Apart from its famous colorful gardens, these Flower Fields in Southern California allure with their Sweet Pea Maze and historic poinsettia display.
 The newest attraction of the ranch is Blueberry Patch.
 Spread over 2 acres, it adds deep blue colors to the overall vibrant brilliance of the farm.

-Cost: Adult ticket costs $20.
-Children (3-10) visit the Flower Fields in southern California for $10.
+- Cost: Adult ticket costs $20.
+Children (3-10) visit the Flower Fields in this part of California for $10.
 Online reservation is required.

 2. Clairmont Farm Lavender